dwp/aws-analytical-dataset-generation/README.md

     ```
     this downloads jmx_javaagent jar from Maven.
 This has to happen as a bootstrap action as it needs to be present at application setup.

+3. Create a config file for JMX exporter as explained in the Configuration section of the [Prometheus GitHub page](https://github.com/prometheus/jmx_exporter).
+As JMX exporter is ran as a Javaagent no URL or port needs to be specified in this file.

+    ```
+    ---
+    lowercaseOutputName: true
+    rules:
+      - pattern: '.*'

+    ```
+   This config captures all metrics found by JMX.

 2. Edit [cluster launch configuration](https://github.com/dwp/aws-analytical-dataset-generation/blob/DW-5340-documentation/cluster_config/configurations.yaml.tpl) to start applications with Jmx exporter running as a javaagent.

     Eg. hadoop-env configuration